pydata/patsy/doc/formulas.rst

       dmatrices("y ~ 1 + b + a:b", data)[1]

 However, this is not always possible.
-In such cases, Charlton will assemble multiple pieces to code a single term [#R-brag]_, e.g.:
+In such cases, Patsy will assemble multiple pieces to code a single term [#R-brag]_, e.g.:

 .. container::